- What is oral cancer?

 - Biopsy: A small piece of tissue is taken from suspicious area using a punch biopsy instrument.
 Sometimes it may be done under the guidance of endoscopy, if the lesion is not easily accessible.
 This tissue is processed in the laboratory and examined for presence or absence of cancer.

-c.
-Imaging tests: Imaging tests are done to confirm the diagnosis, document the extent of spread of disease, staging etc. The most common diagnostic imaging tests are X-rays, CT scan, MRI and PET scan.
+Imaging tests are done to confirm the diagnosis, document the extent of spread of disease, staging etc. The most common diagnostic imaging tests are X-rays, CT scan, MRI and PET scan.

-d.
-Other tests:
+- Other tests:

 Human Papillomavirus (HPV) Testing: Oral cancers with HPV infection are on the rise.
 Doctors may test the biopsy sample for the presence of HPV infection as the possible cause.